 respekt–BIODYN is an association of European Biodynamic estate winegrowers (each member is the winemaker in person) with its own charter for wine-growing and winemaking.
-It was founded by 12 winemakers (see below) in 2007 (2005?) as respekt (sic), but in 2015 this name was modified to become respekt-BIODYN (sic) to make its Biodynamic way of working clearer.
+It was founded by 12 winemakers (see below) in 2007 (2005?) as respekt (sic), but in 2015 the name changed to respekt-BIODYN (sic) to make its Biodynamic way of working clearer.
 The original members came from Austria, Germany and South Tyrol (now part of Italy, formerly Austrian), meaning German is the common language of the association. respekt-BIODYN’s formation was preceded by an intensive training phase with the agricultural ecologist and Biodynamic consultant, the late Dr Andrew Lorand (1957-2017).
 The stated aim was to work collectively whilst creating wines with more individuality.

 Chair: 2019 Michael Goëss-Enzenberg is Chairman, Fred Loimer co-chairman.

-Certification: respekt-BIODYN has its own certification trademark for Biodynamic wine-growing which conforms to EU norms regarding organic wine-growing and winemaking whilst adding its own stricter private (Biodynamic) standards to both these aspects of wine production.
+Certification: respekt-BIODYN has its own certification trademark for Biodynamic wine-growing since 2011.
+This conforms to EU norms regarding organic wine-growing and winemaking whilst adding its own stricter private (Biodynamic) standards to both these aspects of wine production.
 Respekt won a court case against Demeter re use of the term ‘Biodynamic’ in Europe, arguing successfully that ‘Biodynamic’ was a working method rather than a brand.
 In the USA respekt-BIODYN wine labels may not carry the ‘Biodyn’ stamp on the label and use ‘respekt Wine’ instead.

 Member wineries – chronology